-Scuba diving is an awesome hobby to try.
-Scuba diving is at the center of many documentaries, films, and even video games like Modern warfare.
-Yet when it comes to the real experience, the question comes up of do you need a license to scuba dive?
+Scuba diving is an fun hobby to try.
+Scuba diving is at the center of many documentaries, films, and even video games like modern warfare.
+Yet when it comes to the real thing, the question comes up do you need a license to scuba dive?

-Technically no, with it depending on the country as some countries are stricter than others.
-Scuba diving is a self-regulated industry and therefore technically by law you do not need a license aka certificate to go SCUBA diving.
+It depends on the country as some countries are stricter than others.
+So Technically no, as Scuba diving is a self-regulated industry and therefore technically by law you do not need a license aka certificate to go SCUBA diving.

-The meaning of being open water certified is that they have a diving license or the scuba open water certification.
+The meaning of being open water certified is that they have a scuba diving license which is referring to the scuba open water certification.
 This allows the holder of the license to rent dive equipment and go on fun dives.

 Thankfully, most dive shop operators provide courses to get the training required to get the dive cert.
 The three main certification programs are run as follows.

 To get scuba certified the costs can vary depending on the country and location where you are planning to get certified.
-The cheapest been starting from around $250 if in Koh Tao Thailand.
+The cheapest price starting from around $250 if in Koh Tao Thailand.

 With PADI and SSI, if you have the open water certification than it is 18 meters or 60 feet.
 And for the advanced open water diver certification, you can dive to 30 meters or 100 feet.

 Scuba gear is expensive especially for beginners but lucky most dive centers provide the gear with all the PADI courses.
 If you want to use a dive computer you will have to pay extra.